This post elaborates on Apache Spark transformation and action operations by providing a step by step walk through of Spark examples in Scala.

-The Spark Scala Examples listed below are some additional ways for Spark to read from hdfs.
+The 3 Spark examples listed below shows you the most common ways to read data from hdfs.

 Note: The RDD returned is in a key,value pair format where the key represents the path of each file, and the value represents the entire contents of the file.

 Listed below are a few Spark Scala examples on using a filter operation.